This Chickpea ‘Bruschetta’ is a perfect, healthy, light, lunch idea! Full of veggies and served on crostinis. Only 142 calories per serving!

 My first non-hummus chickpea experience was in this mashed chickpea salad.
 Since then I have been experimenting with them in other dishes and have found that roasted chickpeas can be used in a wide variety of dishes and easily substituted for carbier options.

 I was craving a little variation from my classic bruschetta so I decided to try out this chickpea version.
 There is a 94% chance that I could live the rest of my life eating food served up on tiny crostinis, so naturally, this recipe came about!

-But enough about crostinis, let’s get back to the chickpeas!
-Start by draining and rinsing a 15 oz can of them.
+Start by draining and rinsing a 15 oz can of chickpeas.

 Prep the veggies by finely dicing 1/2 red pepper, 1 red onion and 2 cloves of garlic.
 Add the trio to a skillet with 2 Tbsp olive oil over medium heat.
 Sauté for 5 minutes, or until softened.